rust-db/barrel/README.md

 If you have feedback [regarding the API](https://github.com/spacekookie/barrel/issues/1) or things you would want barrel to do, please open an issue.
 And documentation PR's are always welcome 💚

+## Using Diesel

+Since `diesel 1.2.0` it's possible to now use `barrel` for migrations with `diesel`.
+A guide with some more information on how to get started can be found [here](https://github.com/spacekookie/barrel/blob/master/guides/diesel-setup.md)

 ## License